On this page

 Students will explore their most memorable encounters with music, and how music best expresses their individuality.
 They will use digital technology to develop an individual music identity profile, and one for the whole group.

 The project will help to develop unique Music Identity Profiles student and teaching resources.
 The project is led by Dr Daniela Kaleva, who is a music lecturer at UniSA.
-Project manager Dr Allison Elder and sound artist Philip Rene van Hout are also involved in the project.
+Project manager Dr Alison Elder and sound artist Philip Rene van Hout are also involved in the project.

 The Exquisite I